 The Directive on Alternative Investment Fund Managers was published in the Official Journal of the European Union on 1 July 2011.
 Its aim is to create a comprehensive and effective regulatory and supervisory framework for alternative investment fund managers within the EU.

 The scope of the Directive is broad; it captures the management and the marketing of alternative investment funds or “AIFs” (i.e. most vehicles that would be regarded as "funds”, as well as vehicles that one might not think of as a "fund" at all).
 Managers of AIFs, otherwise known as “AIFMs”, who are established in the EU will require authorisation.

 Content of the Directive

 Please click here to access the Linklaters’ Knowledge Portal to view a summary matrix table on the Directive, breaking down which parts of the Directive are applicable depending on whether the AIF and AIFM in question are based within the EU or outside of the EU.
-For more details on the content of the Directive, please click on the links on the right.
 If you are not yet registered for access to the Linklaters’ Knowledge Portal, please email us to request access.